 Mark Twain also had two recommendations for eating frogs:

-The frog represents your most important task that you'd most likely (otherwise) procrastinate on.
+The frog represents the most important task that you'd most likely (otherwise) procrastinate on.
 If you identify it and conquer it as soon as you can, this leads to accomplishing more.

 # 1: Thinking on Paper, it’s not a hoax

 These days, the good old paper and pen seem to have relegated in importance.
-Our devices have taken centre stage.
+Our devices have taken center stage.